 As explained above, a person's debts are paid from their estate after they die.
 Relatives or beneficiaries are usually not responsible for paying the deceased person's debts.

 However, a relative or beneficiary could be responsible for repaying the debt if they:

 - Received substantial benefits from the debt

 For example, credit card debt belongs to the account holder.
-The co-signor or other account holder would have to pay the debt if:
+The co-signer or other account holder would have to pay the debt if:

 It's important to note that the surviving spouse may be liable for the debt in states with community property laws.
 In community property states, debts acquired during the marriage are considered jointly owned.

 Administering an Estate Across State Lines

 Generally, the estate goes through probate in the state where the decedent lived when they died.
 However, an estate may need to be administered across state lines.
 For example, any real estate the person owned in another state might face probate court there.
 State law where the real estate is located governs the probate process for the property.

 The estate administration process is related to estate planning.
 Estate planning can involve tax planning and properly titling assets during your lifetime if, for example, a revocable living trust fits your plan.

 In estate planning and estate administration processes, estate planning attorneys can explain your options.
 The estate planning process should include legal documents that take effect during your lifetime, not only once you die.
 Certain legal documents created during the estate planning process can protect you before death, too.
 These documents include the following: